GCUGreyArea/jsmn/README.md

 ## TODO

+### Full JQ Path functionality

 The functionality to search using an empty array has not been implemented due to the performance overhead of doing so.

 ```bash
 .name[] = "barry"
 ```

+### Parser reentrancy

+The current `Flex` / `Bison` parser for the `JQ path` search syntax, because it declares glob assets, is not currently reentrant.
+This is easily remedied by moveing all values into a dynamically assigned structre to maintain state.